jimdoescode/jimdoescode.github.io/_posts/2021-08-03-unknown-named-parameter-routes.md

 return call_user_func_array($callable, array_values($routeArguments));
 ```

-Slim framework 3 lets you use whatever route strategy class you'd like so I made a duplicate of `Slim\Handlers\Strategines\RequestResponseArgs.php` adding in the `array_values` call and now PHP 8 is happy 👍
+Slim framework 3 lets you use whatever route strategy class you'd like so I made a duplicate of `Slim\Handlers\Strategies\RequestResponseArgs.php` adding in the `array_values` call and now PHP 8 is happy 👍